 Extreme outcomes of Chronic Stress can be:

-3. What are signs & symptoms of stress?
+3. What are the signs & symptoms of stress?
 How does stress affect the body?

 Stress can manifest into many physical symptoms such as low energy, headaches – tension headaches, upset stomachs (diarrhoea, constipation, nausea), aches and tensed muscles, chest pains or rapid heartbeat, insomnia, frequent colds and infections, loss of sexual drive, nervousness and shaking, dry mouth and excess sweating, clenched jaw and grinding teeth.
 Whilst these are considered minor symptoms, more of an annoyance that get in the way of living a continued stressful lifestyle left un-checked, long term, or chronic stress can be extremely damaging to health.